datlife/yolov2/docs/training_on_custom_dataset.md

 ## Step 1: Prepares training data

-In this project, we only accept training input fil as text file as following format:
+In this project, we create a simple interface which user only needs to create a simple .txt file and the program would handle the rest (generate anchors, categories, dataset prep).

+This text file need to following this format
 ```
 path/to/image1.jpg, x1, y1, x2, y2, class_name1
 path/to/image2.jpg, x1, y1, x2, y2, class_name3